Making hospitality, prayer, Sabbath, service and storytelling part of daily living

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: camp and conference centers, christian education, collegiate, formation, pcusa, presbyterian, theology formation and evangelism, young adults, youth

-Ministries: Theology, Formation & Evangelism, Mission and Services, Ministries With Youth, Theological Conversations, Young Adult Ministries
+Ministries: Theology, Formation & Evangelism, Camps and Conferences, Youth Ministry, Theological Conversations, Young Adult Ministries